bolt/docs/source/contenttypes-and-records.md

 This creates a new contenttype 'news'.
 Its name is 'News', and a single record is named 'Newsitem'.
 We've defined fields for 'title', 'slug', 'image' and 'text'.
-The 'template' defines the default template to use, when displaying a single record in the browser.
+The 'record_template' defines the default template to use, when displaying a single record in the browser.

 After you've saved the file and Refresh the Dashboard screen in your browser,